 - Operating system: free (Windows, Linux or Mac), but certain programs are only available for Windows

 - Possibility of booting (‘starting’) from a CD or USB stick; It must be possible to install Linux natively (UEFI needs to be able to turn off 'Secure boot')

 - Wi-Fi specifications: it is best to choose a device with an 'A' (for example ‘Wi-Fi A’, ‘Wireless A’, ‘Wi-Fi AC’, ‘Wireless AC’).
 These network cards can handle both 2.4 and 5GHz.

-- The course is taught in English, so a good level of language proficiency is required.
+- This course is taught in English.
+Good proficiency in English is required.

 - You hold a secondary education certificate that grants access to a comparable higher education degree programme in the country it was granted.